Infrastructure as Code: Automated Deployments with Ansible

 ports: 80:8888

-selenium.common.exceptions.NoSuchElementException: Message: Unable to locate element: [id="id_list_table"]; [...]
+$ TEST_SERVER=staging.ottg.co.uk python src/manage.py test functional_tests [...] selenium.common.exceptions.NoSuchElementException: Message: Unable to locate element: [id="id_list_table"]; [...] [...]
+Ran 3 tests in 21.047s FAILED (errors=3)

-Mounting the database on the server and running migrations
+Mounting the Database on the Server and Running Migrations

 $ ssh elspeth@server docker logs superlists [...] django.db.utils.OperationalError: no such table: lists_list

-file from the filesystem outside the container,
+we need to mount the db.sqlite3 file from the filesystem outside the container.

 - name: Ensure db.sqlite3 file exists outside container